Baptism of James VI: The baptism

+A proclamation was made at Stirling on 14 December 1566 for keeping "good and quiet order" during the resort of the nobility and ambassadors to the town.
+No one was allowed to carry arms such as "culverins, dags, pistolats" or swords and daggers.
+The captain and constable of castle were authorized to search and confiscate weapons and imprison offenders.

 The baptism ceremony was held at Stirling on 17 December.
+In the chapel, Brienne (who represented Charles IX of France) passed the infant James to Lady Jean Stewart, Countess of Argyll (who represented Elizabeth I as her "deputy").
+She held him at the font.
 The name and titles proclaimed were, "Charles James, James Charles, Prince and Steward of Scotland, Duke of Rothesay, Earl of Carrick, Lord of the Isles, and Baron of Renfrew".

 There was a torchlit banquet, described in the chronicle called the Diurnal of Occurrents, followed by "dancing and playing in abundance".
 The final act of the day was a masque involving men on hobby horses singing in Italian.

 Darnley and Bothwell

 James's father, Lord Darnley, was estranged from the Queen.
 Mary and Bothwell were said to had him moved from William Bell's house in Stirling to an obscure lodging in the castle on 5 December.
-He stayed privately in the castle and did not attend the events, and the French diplomat Monsieur du Croc (who represented the Duke of Savoy for the occasion) was instructed not to speak to him by Charles IX.
+He stayed privately in the castle and did not attend the events, and the French diplomat Philibert du Croc (who represented the Duke of Savoy for the occasion) was instructed not to speak to him by Charles IX.
 On the day of the baptism du Croc sent a message to Darnley that if he came to his room, he would exit by the other door.

 According to the accusations against Mary known as the "Book of Articles" or "Hay's Articles", she had ordered a passage to be built between her chamber in the "new work" or palace to the Great Hall where Bothwell lodged.
 Her building work was unfinished.
 This "passage" was later replaced by the neo-gothic bridge between the palace and great hall.

-Fireworks and a mock castle
+Hunting, fireworks and a mock castle

-A wild bull was hunted in the Park of the castle on 18 December.
+George Buchanan's masque refers to hunting boar and deer as well as provisions and produce more generally and may have served to set the scene and as an introduction to a hunt held on the following morning.
+A rare white wild bull was hunted in the Park of the castle on 18 December, and in these events Mary may have been portrayed as Diana the huntress.
+The Park was known for its herd of white cattle.

 On 19 December there were fireworks directed by John Chisholm and the gunners Charles Bordeaux and James Hector.
-The pageant consisted of an assault on a mock castle by wildmen.
-The 28 Highland wildmen dressed in goats-skin carrying fireworks were fought by fifteen soldiers dressed as landsknechts, moors, and devils, armed with two cannons.
+The pageant consisted of an assault on a mock castle.
+Fifteen soldiers dressed as landsknechts, moors, horsemen, and devils, armed with two cannons, as well as four Highlanders dressed as wildmen carrying fireworks, fought within and around the fort.